“It’s like putting together a puzzle without all the pieces”.

 If we understand the different developmental trajectories of spoken language between deaf and hearing children we can learn when to best screen for potential language difficulties.

-Specific language impairment (SLI) is a language disorder that affects 7% of the population and is diagnosed when language skills are below the expected age level.
-It is crucial to identify language difficulties, like SLI, early in life given that a lack of an intervention can lead to lower educational achievement and poorer employment prospects.
+Developmental language disorder (DLD) is a disorder that affects 1 in 14 children and is diagnosed when language skills are below the expected age level.
+It is crucial to identify language difficulties, like DLD, early in life given that a lack of an intervention can lead to lower educational achievement and poorer employment prospects.

 Schools need a quick screening tool that is easy enough to be used by teachers and non-professionals in ordinary classroom settings to systematically screen large cohorts of children.